Lucrethon/Pygame/README.md

 The game includes a complete state management system (Menu, Pause, Victory, Game Over), visual health UI with damage animations, and hit-stop effects for impactful combat.

-### ❤️ Origin Story
+### 🎨 Origin Story
-This project was born from a pixel art illustration I originally created for my partner.
+This project was born from a pixel art illustration.
 I started wondering how I could make the characters in that static image move, and that curiosity led to the creation of this project.

 ![Original Illustration](concept_art/Original_Illustration.png)